 Once this is mastered, children will move on to more formal written methods.

-In history, we will be finding out about the Anglo- Saxons in order to answer our key question 'Who were the Anglo-Saxons and how do we know what was important to them?'
+In history, we will be finding out about the Vikings in order to answer our key question 'What did the Vikings want and how did Alfred help to stop them getting it?'

 This investigation assists pupils to distinguish historical facts from myth, folklore and legend in relation to the people commonly referred to today as ‘the Vikings’, but who never shared or would have recognised that collective identity.
 Pupils will identify and reflect on the reasons why Viking Norsemen came to Britain and the impact they had.
 We will think about what it was about the longship that provided Viking Norsemen with such a commanding advantage when raiding English religious communities, as well as when in direct combat with Anglo-Saxon military forces.
 And of course, no enquiry focusing on Viking Norsemen would be complete without considering why it is that horned helmets are popularly associated with Vikings!

 Through this line of enquiry, pupils are also introduced to the concept of ‘legacy’ and encouraged to reflect on what Alfred passed down to future generations (including our own), as well as his considerable achievements in Anglo-Saxon England in the ninth century.

 We have been so impressed with the amazing work the children have been doing as historians- they've really enjoyed finding out about the Romans and the Anglo-Saxons!